NERSC/timemory/README.md

 ## Overview

-TiMemory is generic C++11 template library providing a variety of [performance components](https://timemory.readthedocs.io/en/latest/components/) for reporting timing, resource usage, hardware counters for the CPU and GPU, roofline generation, and simplified generation of GOTCHA wrappers to instrument external library function calls.
+Timemory is generic C++11 template library providing a variety of [performance components](https://timemory.readthedocs.io/en/latest/components/) for reporting timing, resource usage, hardware counters for the CPU and GPU, roofline generation, and simplified generation of GOTCHA wrappers to instrument external library function calls.

-TiMemory provides also provides Python and C interfaces.
+Timemory provides also provides Python and C interfaces.

 ## Purpose